Tanuj602/FinanceProjectAutomation/README.md

 # Portfolio AI — Financial Intelligence Pipeline

-A Python pipeline that ingests heterogeneous brokerage PDFs — Vanguard, Merrill Lynch, Fidelity — normalizes 130+ positions across 23 accounts into a unified operational database, enriches with live market data, and layers an AI operator interface for plain-English portfolio intelligence.
+A Python pipeline that ingests heterogeneous brokerage PDFs — Vanguard, Merrill Lynch, Fidelity — normalizes 130+ positions across 23 accounts into a unified operational database, enriches with live market data, layers an AI operator interface for plain-English portfolio intelligence, and pushes real-time alerts to your phone.

-Built for a real user managing a multi-broker portfolio across retirement accounts, taxable accounts, HSAs, international assets, and cash instruments.
+Built for a real user managing a ~$5.9M multi-broker portfolio across retirement accounts, taxable accounts, HSAs, international assets, and cash instruments.

 ---